Famous Logo Designers & What They Got Right

 3. Milton Glaser

 Multi-award-winning American graphic designer Milton Glaser’s work portfolio remains as prolific as his designs.
-He Designed logos and illustrated film posters and brand logos in his decades-long career.
-Ivan Chermayeff, co-founder of Chermayeff Geismar Haviv, helped start New York Magazine (1968) and Push Pin Studios (1954).
+He designed logos, illustrated film posters, and created brand identities throughout his decades-long career.
+Glaser co-founded Push Pin Studios in 1954 and later helped start New York Magazine in 1968, revolutionising editorial design.

 Perhaps his best-known work is the ‘I Love NY logo, designed in the mid-1970s to showcase New York in a favourable light after a series of crimes had impacted tourism in the city.
 The logo was well-received instantly and became the official state slogan.
 It continues to be a prominent part of pop culture, and its timeless appeal lies in its captivating design, simple font, and emotion-infused message.